-Application Note: The TOE stops processes that want to generate an audit entry when the queue used for audit entries in the kernel is full.
+Rationale (CAPP): This component supports the O.AUDITING and O.MANAGE objectives by providing for audit entries in the kernel is full.
 This queue will be continuously emptied by the audit daemon and the stopped processes will be resumed when there are empty entries in the queue.
 If the audit trail itself gets full, the audit daemon will not be able to empty the queue and therefore all processes that want to generate an audit record will be stopped.
 In the extreme case this would require the system administrator to re-boot the TOE in single user mode, back-up the audit trail and make space available for the audit trail and then restart the TOE.